azure-architect/azure-architect/README.md

 - 👋 Hi, I’m @azure-architect
 - 👀 I’m interested in ...
-React
+Security and Network Operations.
 - 🌱 I’m currently learning ...
-Nextjs, Strapi, Wordpress REST, Prisma, Type Script
+Python, Studying for the CCNA
 - 💞️ I’m looking to collaborate on ...
-SASS around affiliate Marketing
+Studies
-- 📫 How to reach me ...VSCoder.brad@gmail.com
+- 📫 How to reach me ...vscoder.brad@gmail.com

 <!---
 azure-architect/azure-architect is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.